 We will not link to websites that contain racist, sexual or misleading content; that promote violence; that are in breach of any UK law; which are otherwise offensive to individuals or to groups of people.

-The decision of the Significance magazine is final and no correspondence will be entered into.
+The decision of the Royal Statistical Society is final and no correspondence will be entered into.

 Notice and Takedown policy